quru/qis/doc/api_help.md

 		* `0` - No access (make the portfolio private)
 		* `10` - View permission
 		* `20` - View and download permission

+Because it is used inside URLs, the `human_id` value is not allowed to contain any of these characters: `% < > & . ? : /`.

 ### Permissions required
 * None for `GET` (list portfolios),